coursera/programming-assignments-demo/custom-graders/README.md

 - Efficiently encapsulates applications and the required infrastructure (Linux OS, Apache web server, mySQL)
 - Used to package and distribute applications
 - Packaged Docker image can be run on any host along with the packaged infrastructure
-- To get started, visit https://docs.docker.com/installation/
+- To get started, please download docker version 1.8 or earlier. visit https://docs.docker.com/v1.7/

 ### Question 1: Where can the grader find learner's submission?